bkinaan/purdue-cmfk-database-server/README.md

 }
 ```

-After successfully signing up or signing in, the server will respond with a JWT.
+After successfully signing up or logging in, the server will respond with a JWT.
 This JWT must be passsed in every subsequent request to the server to access the database.
+The user must request the JWT again after it expires.

 ## What's Coming...